 - Social proof uses testimonials and stories from your audience to drive home the offer/benefit of your product.
 This can be in the form of quotes from a well-known, industry-relevant personality, someone who’s used your product, or in the form of a tweet or comment from social media.

-Think of these appeals as different ways of pitching your product to your audience.
-Knowing which appeal to use when writing your landing page will give you clarity and hasten your writing.
+It’s essential to think of these appeals as different ways of pitching your product to your audience.
+Moreover, knowing which appeal to use when writing your landing page will give you clarity and hasten your writing.
 Additionally, by choosing the appropriate appeal, you can convince your audience to take action and make a purchase.

 Be clear on your audience, problem, and offer.

 Seeing as this is typically the early stage of your marketing, it’s helpful to know exactly who you’re talking to, what problem you’re solving, and what the offer is.